Houston Spinal Cord Damage Injury Lawyers

 You can think of the spinal cord as the body’s main nerve highway.
 The nerves in the spinal cord transmit signals throughout the body.
 So, if any damage occurs to the spinal cord in a car accident or other type of accident, that damage can have a devastating impact on a person’s health and ability to function.

-At Michael P. Fleming & Associates, P.C., our personal injury attorneys understand how spinal cord injuries affect the lives of victims and their families in Houston.
+At Fleming Law, P.C., our personal injury attorneys understand how spinal cord injuries affect the lives of victims and their families in Houston.
 If you suffered spinal cord injury due to someone else’s negligence, you can count on us to protect your rights and fight for all compensation that you are due.
 We know how this compensation can make a difference in your life and help you and your loved ones to move forward.
 To discuss your case and learn more about how we can assist you, contact us today and receive a free consultation.

 What are Common Types of Spine and Back Injuries?